Select Page

 Compromise of ‘mini’ prototype

-Though our engineers had already made big progress on converting music information and connecting to the ‘mini’ prototype, there were still many technical restrictions so far.
-In the end, we made another simplified version of the app to better cooperate with our hardware.
+To fast test and iterate, we used the basic prototype ‘mini’ we created from scratch and there were still many technical restrictions so far.
+Ultimately, we made another simplified version of the app to better cooperate with our hardware.

-If our team had more time and resources, we would like to look for solutions to the technical constraints for the following aspects to develop a more user-centric experience.
+If our team had more time and resources, we would like to look for solutions to the technical constraints for the following aspects.

 • Improving synchronization without any delay